 7.4 Copper Sulphate Test

 Scrub the sample with soap and warm water, rinse in hot water and then dip in 95 percent ethyl alcohol.
 Dry the sample.
 Immerse in copper sulphate solution at room temperature for 6 min and wash off with fresh water or wet cotton wool.
 No red stains or spots on the sample shall be allowed but dulling of the polished surface may be permitted.
-The composition of the solution shall be as follows:
+The composition of the solution shall be as given in Table 1.

 Table 1 Solution Composition